antariandel/kyanit/README.md

 * **`ERROR ExceptionName`**

 There was an uncaught exception within `code.py`.
 An exception detail, with traceback will also be available through Kyanit CTL's `-status` option.
-At this point, the could may be restarted.
+At this point, the code may be restarted.
 (Although debugging is probably required.)

 ## Coding on Kyanit (Using Coroutines)

 Kyanit is built around MicroPython's uasyncio.
 (CPython's asyncio implementation for MicroPython.)
 This means Kyanit is all about coroutines.
-Albeit it's advisable to learn about coroutines before coding on Kyanit, it's not entirely required, except for a few basic steps.
+Albeit it's advisable to learn about coroutines before coding on Kyanit, it's not entirely required, if you abide by some basic rules.

 A coroutine is just a function defined with `async`: